qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

 Installation on external media ..............................

-QGIS allows to define a ``--configpath`` option that overrides the default path (e.g. ~/.qgis2 under Linux) for user configuration and forces QSettings to use this directory, too.
-This allows users to e.g. carry a QGIS installation on a flash drive together with all plugins and settings.
+|qg| allows to define a ``--configpath`` option that overrides the default path
+(e.g. ~/.qgis2 under Linux) for user configuration and forces QSettings to use this directory, too.
+This allows users to e.g. carry a |qg| installation on a flash drive together with all plugins and settings.
 Also compare with section :ref:`env_options`.

 .. _label_sampledata: